sigurdga/django-by-errors/doc/index.rst

     # url(r'^recipes_project/', include('recipes_project.foo.urls')),

 The code with "#" in front is "commented out" and will not run.
-To make it active, remove the "#" and the first space.
+To make it active, remove the "#".
 We will also change the line itself so it reads::

     url(r'^recipes/', include('recipes.urls')),

+Every address that starts with "recipes" will now point to a urls file of your recipes app, where the actual routes to views will happen.

 It is useful to keep a terminal always running ``python manage.py runserver``, and use another terminal window or tab for all the other commands you need to run.
+Remember to run the ``activate`` command in your new terminal.

 Refresh the browser and see that complains: "No module named urls"